open-edge-insights/eii-core/README.md

               FPGA_ENABLE: "enable"
         ...
     ```
+  * Docker bind-mount the `/opt/intel/openvino` directory for services using OpenVINO with FPGA(ia_video_analytics` or `ia_video_ingestion`) in [docker-compose.yml](build/docker-compose.yml).
+    If one is using docker-compose samples, please ensure to follow the same.

+    Eg: Docker bind-mount the `/opt/intel/openvino` directory for `ia_video_analytics` service
+    ```sh
+      ia_video_analytics:
+        ...
+        volumes: ...
+                 - "/opt/intel/openvino:/opt/intel/openvino"
+        ...
+    ```
+   Note: Make the corresponding changes for teh CSL app spec as well.

+   * For actual deployment one could choose to mount only the required devices for services using OpenVINO with FPGA in [docker-compose.yml](build/docker-compose.yml).

+    Eg: Mount only the Graphics and FPGA device for `ia_video_anaytics` service
+    ```
+      ia_video_analytics:
+         ...
+         devices:
+                 - "/dev/dri"
+                 - "/dev/acla10_1150_sg10:/dev/acla10_1150_sg10"

+    **NOTE**: The OpenVINO FPGA toolkit version downloaded and installed should be the same version as the value of `OPENVINO_IMAGE_VERSION` key in [build/.env](build/.env).
+It is also the responsibility of the user to ensure the symbolic link created during installation points to the correct version in case of multiple versions of OpenVINO FPGA present in the system.
+The docker bind-mount will override the contents of `/opt/intel/openvino` directory inside the container.

   * Please provision, build and run the EIS stack as mentioned in the `Provision EIS` and `Build and Run EIS PCB Demo Example` sections above.
-    For `FPGA` inferencing, make sure to set `device` value to `HETERO:FPGA,CPU` or `HETERO:FPGA,GPU"` in the `udf` object configuration in
-    the `udfs` key.
+    For `FPGA` inferencing, make sure to set `device` value to `HETERO:FPGA,CPU` or `HETERO:FPGA,GPU"` in the `udf` object configuration in the `udfs` key.
 The `device` field in UDF config of `udfs` key in `VideoIngestion` and `VideoAnalytics` configs can either be changed in the [eis_config.json](build/provision/config/eis_config.json)